 Always observe local laws

-A class 1.4G firework that does not explode, does not fly into the air, and does not travel from itís ignition point more than 12 inches vertically or 6 feet horizontally.
-These include such fireworks as base fountains, ground blooms, cone fountains, etc. For a visual example, click on the handout link below.
+A class 1.4G firework that does not explode, does not fly into the air, does not behave in an uncontrolled or unpredictable manner, and does not travel from itís ignition point more than 12 feet horizontally.
+These include such fireworks as base fountains, ground blooms, cone fountains, etc. See the handout link below.

 Illegal fireworks include such items as mortars, bottle rockets, aerial spinners, sky rockets, missile rockets, roman candles, firecrackers, etc. Cherry bombs, silver salutes (M-100ís), ash cans (M-80ís), etc. are Oregon illegal explosive devices.
-Anyone violating Oregon fireworks statutes could face confiscation of the devices and a civil penalty of up to $500 per violation.
-For a visual example, click on the handout link below.
+Anyone violating Oregon fireworks statutes could face confiscation of the devices and a civil penalty of $2,500.
+See the handout link below.

 Consider attending a professional public display event instead